FAQs about The Thomas and Doris Ammann Prize

 The young talent prices are intended for research scientists under the age of 45 who hold a doctoral degree or equivalent qualification.
 These individuals display exceptional potential and their work is clearly related to pediatric medicine.

-The jury is made up of five to seven internationally recognized experts from the fields of research and clinical practice.
+The Jury is made up of five to seven internationally recognized experts from the fields of research and clinical practice.
 They represent the various disciplines of pediatric medicine and regions of the world: Africa, the Americas, Asia, Europe, Oceania.
-The jury members are appointed by the committee.
-Each jury member serves for three years, and no member may serve for more than six years in total.
-At least four regions of the world must be represented on the jury.
-A region is regarded as represented if the relevant jury member lives in that region.
+The Jury members are appointed by the Committee.
+Each Jury member serves for three years, and no member may serve for more than six years in total.
+At least four regions of the world must be represented on the Jury.
+A region is regarded as represented if the relevant Jury member lives in that region.

-Each member of the jury may nominate a maximum of one person per prize category.
-The jury draws up a written proposal for the committee on the award of the prize, stating its reasons for selecting the nominee.
+Each member of the Jury may nominate a maximum of one person per prize category.
+The Jury draws up a written proposal for the Committee on the award of the prize, stating its reasons for selecting the nominee.

 Selection criteria and procedure